 Workplace injuries are a widespread issue across the United States.
-Injury incidents are even more prevalent in the construction industry with one in 10 workers being injured and approximately 5,000 fatalities occurring annually.
-Although construction businesses are required to ensure they foster an environment of safety, these incidents often go unreported for various reason.
+Injury incidents are even more prevalent in the construction industry where one in every 10 workers is injured and approximately 5,000 fatalities occur annually.
+Although construction businesses are required to foster a safety environment, these incidents often go unreported for various reasons.

-Even though workers know they have the right to report their injuries under OSHA law, work pressures discourage them from doing so which leads to a major case of underreporting.
+Despite knowing that they have the right to report their injuries under OSHA law, work pressures often discourage employees from doing so.
+This leads to a major case of underreporting.
 So, how can employers encourage workers to report their injuries?
 Our OSHA defense attorneys will tell you how.

 Calm Workers’ Fears

 Workers understand that they can be compensated for valid work injuries; however, they still fail to report them due to a fear of negative repercussions.
 These negative consequences may include a fear of what their peers may think or possibly jeopardizing the company’s ability to obtain positive recognition where safety is concerned.
 Some workers also feel that these types of hazards are just a cost of working in construction.
-Besides, retaliating against a worker for reporting an injury is a serious OSHA violation, and one that requires the intervention of an OSHA attorney.
+A culture of communication must be established to ensure that workers feel comfortable reporting injuries and near misses.

 How to Improve Reporting

-- Make reporting simple: Make reports easily accessible and easy to fill out.
+- Make reporting simple: Make reports accessible and easy to fill out.

-- Do not play the blame game: If the work environment is hostile, workers are less likely to report their injuries.
-This also includes performing drug testing which will only decrease a worker’s likelihood of reporting.
+- Do not play the blame game: If the work environment is hostile, workers will be less likely to report their injuries.
+This also includes performing drug testing, which will only decrease a worker’s likelihood of reporting.